AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/admin/user-access-details.md

 ![](assets/user-access-details-4.png)

-All people records can be accessed in the Everyone group.
+Admins can see users campaigns and campaign categories with the View As drop-down.

 ![](assets/user-access-details-5.png)